delphidabbler/pashi/Docs/GUI/ReadMe.txt

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
-DELPHIDABBLER PASHGUI README
+DELPHIDABBLER PASHIGUI README
 ________________________________________________________________________________

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
-What Is PasHGUI?
+What Is PasHiGUI?
 ________________________________________________________________________________

-PasHGUI is a graphical front end for the PasH Pascal Syntaxt Highlighter command line program.
-PasHGUI requires that PasH is installed either in the same directory as PasHGUI or that PasH is on the system path.
+PasHiGUI is a graphical front end for the PasHi Pascal Syntax Highlighter command line program.
+PasHiGUI requires that PasHi is installed either in the same directory as PasHiGUI or that PasHi is on the system path.

 ¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯¯
 Installation
 ________________________________________________________________________________

-There is current no install program for PasHGUI.
+There is current no install program for PasHiGUI.
 Simply copy the file from the provided zip to the directory where you wish to install it.
-PasHGUI does not update the registry and creates no data files.
+PasHiGUI does not update the registry and creates no data files.